Skip to content

 system = rg.PhasedReactiveSystem(phases=phases)

 During construction, regelum compiles the system.
-If compilation succeeds, the returned object is ready for step(), run(), snapshot(), read(...), and reset(...).
+If compilation succeeds, the returned object is ready for step(), update(), snapshot(), read(...), and reset(...).
 If compilation fails, the default behavior is to raise CompileError.

 Use strict=False when you want to inspect a broken system instead of raising immediately: